-WARWICK, RI — Today marks the 243rd year for the United States and unofficially begins Summer with a mid-week day off for many people — here’s what’s open:
+WARWICK, RI — Today marks the 246th year for the United States and unofficially begins Summer with an early week day off for many people — here’s what’s open:

 The Fourth of July has been a federal holiday in the United States since 1941, according to History.com.
 On July 2, 1776, the Continental Congress voted in favor of independence, and two days later delegates from the 13 colonies adopted the Declaration of Independence.
 Since 1776, July 4 has been recognized as the birth of American independence, with fireworks and barbecues in celebration.

-In Warwick, the City’s fireworks display comes at then end of the weekend on Sunday, but there are still many Fourth of July Fireworks displays throughout the state for those who’d like to see pyrotechnics the calendar holiday today, or nearly any day between now and Sunday.
+In Warwick, the City’s fireworks display was scheduled for last night, but there are still some Fourth of July Fireworks displays throughout the state for those who’d like to see pyrotechnics the calendar holiday today, or maybe tomorrow in a few cases.